Building a Balanced k-d Tree in O(kn log n) Time: Discussion

 The similar parallelizable times $t_1$ for both algorithms (67.48 and 66.16 thread-seconds) indicate that their single-threaded performance is about equal.
 This effect is due to a fortuitous choice of $k=4$ that specifies test data that comprise $\left(x,y,z,w\right)$ tuples.
 Because the execution time of the $O\left(kn \log n\right)$ algorithm should be proportional to $k$ but the execution time of the $O\left(n \log n\right)$ algorithm should not, these two algorithms are expected to have unequal performance for a different choice of $k$.
 In order to test this hypothesis, each algorithm was utilized to build five different \emph{k}-d trees.
 For each \emph{k}-d tree, $2^{24}$ \emph{k}-dimensional tuples of randomly-generated 32-bit integers were created using a different value of $k=2, 3, 4, 5, 6$.
 The performance of each algorithm was measured using a single thread of a 2.3 GHz Intel i7 processor.
 The results are shown in Figure \ref{fig:Dimensions}.

-Figure \ref{fig:Dimensions} shows the total time in seconds that was required to perform the initial merge sorts, remove the duplicate tuples and build the \emph{k}-d tree via the $O\left(kn \log n\right)$ and $O\left(n \log n\right)$ algorithms for $n = 2^{24}$ \emph{k}-dimensional tuples of randomly-generated 32-bit integers, plotted versus the number of dimensions $k=2, 3, 4, 5, 6$.
+Figure \ref{fig:Dimensions} shows the total time in seconds that was required to perform the initial merge sorts, remove the duplicate tuples, and build the \emph{k}-d tree via the $O\left(kn \log n\right)$ and $O\left(n \log n\right)$ algorithms for $n = 2^{24}$ \emph{k}-dimensional tuples of randomly-generated 32-bit integers, plotted versus the number of dimensions $k=2, 3, 4, 5, 6$.
 This figure demonstrates that the execution time of the $O\left(kn \log n\right)$ algorithm is proportional to $k$ but the execution time of the $O\left(n \log n\right)$ algorithm is not.
 In this figure, the slope of the solid line ($m_{_\mathrm{SOLID}}=18.07$ seconds per dimension) indicates that for $2^{24}$ tuples, each additional dimension increases the execution time of the $O\left(kn \log n\right)$ algorithm by 18 seconds.
 For $k=4$, the two algorithms have equal performance.

 In Figure \ref{fig:Dimensions}, the slope of the dashed line ($m_{_\mathrm{DASHED}}=0.55$ seconds per dimension) suggests that the execution time of the $O\left(n \log n\right)$ algorithm might be proportional to $k$.
-However, this apparent scaling is an artifact that is related to the fact that the \emph{k}-dimensional tuples comprise randomly-generated 32-bit integers.
+However, this apparent proportionality is related to the time required to generate random 32-bit integers.

 The storage requirements of the $O\left(kn \log n\right)$ and $O\left(n \log n\right)$ algorithms differ.
 Although both algorithms require storage for a tuples array of $n$ \emph{k}-dimensional tuples, the $O\left(kn \log n\right)$ algorithm requires storage for an $n$-element temporary array plus $k$ $n$-element index arrays, whereas the $O\left(n \log n\right)$ algorithm requires storage for an $n/2$-element temporary array plus only one $n$-element index array.